 In the fiscal year of 2019-2020, 2.4 million people (both residents and non-residents alike) held an active fishing license in Florida.
 This protects Florida’s fish species and generates annual revenue between $4 million to $10 million per year.

 How Do Fishing Licenses Assist Conservation Efforts?

 Fishing licenses assist conservation efforts in several different ways.
-They help control how much fish is being caught and removed from the rivers and seas.
-When every angler is accounted for, it’s easier to control how much fish is caught, and limits can be imposed on everyone.
+They help control how much fish is caught and removed from the rivers and seas.
+When every angler is accounted for, it’s easier to manage how much fish is caught, and limits can be imposed on everyone.

 In addition to this, the revenue brought in by the license is used for conservation research and projects.
 This enables improving the bodies of water, cleaning the water, and ensuring the environment is projected.
 There are lots of different ways, direct and indirect, that fishing licenses assist conservation efforts.